xw2519/ELEC40006-Circuit-Simulator/README.md

 ## Documentation

-Several documents have been created during the development of this project.
-All documents are found in the **Documentation** folder.
+All documents are found within the **documents** folder.

-A brief list and its description is given here.
+A list and its brief descriptions are given here.
 ### Project Report
 The submitted document that summarises the content of all the documents, highlighting the development process of the software and the reflections of its participants.

-For more in-depth information on any of the content covered in the Project Report, please refer to the respective Research Documents found under the **Research** folder.
+For more in-depth information on any of the content covered in the Project Report, please refer to the respective Research Documents found in the **Research** folder.

 ### Research Documents
 Several documents that is created when researching aspects of the project.